 Report accidents.
 Boat operators are required by law to file a Boating Accident Report with their state boating law enforcement agency when their boat is involved in certain boating accidents.
 A boating accident must be reported if 1) there is loss of life or probable loss of life, 2) there is personal injury requiring medical treatment beyond first aid, 3) there is damage to boats or other property where the damage value exceeds \$500.00, or 4) there is complete loss of the boat.
 Seek further assistance from local law enforcement.

 Recording Serial Number

 It is important to record this number for future reference.
 The serial number is located on the outboard as shown.

 - a Serial number

-- b Model year

-- c Model designation
+- b Model designation

-- d Year manufactured
+- c Year manufactured

-- e Certified Europe Insignia (as applicable)
+- d Certified Europe Insignia (as applicable)